MilosNj/mern-ecomm/README.md

    ```

 3. Set up environment variables:
-   Create a `.env` file in the backend directory with the following content:
+   Create a `.env` file in the root directory with the following content:
    ```
    MONGO_URI=your_mongodb_connection_string
    PORT=5050